-The Financial Intelligence Unit Training (FINTEL) series of programs from ManchesterCF was created for financial intelligence units in both the private and public sectors.
+ManchesterCF courses available through FIU Connect were created for financial intelligence units in both the private and public sectors.
 Program modules have been designed by financial intelligence professionals drawing on their wealth of experience in the intelligence community and law enforcement.

 Course components include a digital textbook, computer-based training and an examination.
 The courses can be translated into a variety of languages.

-The FINTEL (Fundamental AML) training program strengthens staff knowledge by placing a cornerstone of knowledge about AML/ATF in place.
-Click the cover to learn more about this course.
+The FIU CONNECT (Fundamental AML) training program strengthens staff knowledge by placing a cornerstone of knowledge about AML/ATF in place.

-The FINTEL (Human Trafficking) training program advises participants on suspicious financial patterns that may indicate potential human trafficking through detailed case studies, examples and red flags.
-Click the cover to learn more about this course.
+The FIU CONNECT (Human Trafficking) training program advises participants on suspicious financial patterns that may indicate potential human trafficking through detailed case studies, examples and red flags.

-The FINTEL (Proliferation Financing) training program explores the money laundering techniques used to transfer value between buyers and sellers of WMD components to help FIUs build defences against proliferation financing.
-Click the cover to learn more about this course.
+The FIU CONNECT (Proliferation Financing) training program explores the money laundering techniques used to transfer value between buyers and sellers of WMD components to help FIUs build defences against proliferation financing.

 Art & Antiquities:

-The FINTEL (Art & Antiquities) training program helps participants understand how the buying and selling of art and antiquities can be exploited by money launderers, PEPs and terrorist financiers.
-Click the cover to learn more about this course.
+The FIU CONNECT (Art & Antiquities) training program helps participants understand how the buying and selling of art and antiquities can be exploited by money launderers, PEPs and terrorist financiers.

-The FINTEL (Economic Sanctions) training program advises participants on the purpose of sanctions, the consequences of non-compliance and methods that can be used to detect and mitigate sanctions risk.
-Click the cover to learn more about this course.
+The FOT (Economic Sanctions) program is designed to equip front office employees with a general understanding of the purpose of sanctions, the consequences of non-compliance and methods that can be used to detect and mitigate sanctions risk.

 ManchesterCF has developed computer-based training and digital textbooks for international banks and national financial intelligence units, combining them into an online training solution called FIU Connect.

-The computer-based training and digital textbooks for four FCT, four FOT and nine FINTEL modules are accessible any time through FIU Connect:
+The computer-based training and digital textbooks are accessible any time through FIU Connect: